-The Tulsi or Holy Basil is an important symbol in the Hindu religious tradition and is worshipped in the morning and evening by Hindus at large.
+or Holy Basil is an important symbol in the Hindu religious tradition and is worshipped in the morning and evening by Hindus at large.
 The holy basil is also a herbal remedy for a lot of common ailments.
-Here’re top fifteen medicinal uses of tulsi.
+Here’re Some Medicinal Uses Of Tulsi.